vovkos/doxyrest/doc/build-guide/rst/prerequisites-cpp.rst

 	- Microsoft Visual Studio 2010 version 10.0.40219.1 SP1Rel
 	- cl version 16.0.40219.1

-	Here in Tibbo we still use Visual Studio 2010 for building official Windows packages of our software (due to many issues with Visual Studio 2015: telemetry code injection scandal, noticable slow-down of editor and debugger, largely increased size of generated temporaries etc).
+	Here in Tibbo we still use Visual Studio 2010 for building official Windows packages of our software (due to many issues with Visual Studio 2015: telemetry code injection scandal, noticeable slow-down of editor and debugger, largely increased size of generated temporaries etc).

 	This being said, Doxyrest *should* build on newer versions of Visual Studio as well.